astrowp/free-static-wordpress-site/rename-wp-content-folder.md

-First, add the following line before require_once(ABSPATH . 'wp-settings.php'); (usually located at the very bottom) to tell WordPress that the wp-content has changed to assets.
+# Rename wp-content folder

+First, back up your site, then make this modification to the wp-config.php file.

-For example, you can use 'assets' or 'media' instead.
+For example, you can use 'assets', 'files', or 'media'.
 This example uses 'assets'.

+Next, add the below line before require_once(ABSPATH . 'wp-settings.php'); (usually located at the very bottom) to tell WordPress that the wp-content has been renamed.

 ```define ('WP_CONTENT_FOLDERNAME', 'assets');```